robinzng/whereimreallyfrom/exampleSite/content/english/submit/_index2.md

 What fairy tales or stories did you parents tell you when you were a kid? <br>
 Did you have a favorite childhood book, song, movie, radio show, or other piece of media?
 If so, what was it? <br>

-**Family Traditions**
+**Family Traditions** <br>
 Did your family have any special traditions, such as things that they did on holidays or birthdays?
-What is a favorite memory from one of these traditions?
+What is a favorite memory from one of these traditions? <br>
 What about family heirlooms?
-Is there anything that's been handed down from generation to generation?
+Is there anything that's been handed down from generation to generation? <br>

-**Growing Up**
+**Growing Up** <br>
-When did you leave home?
+When did you leave home? <br>
-Why did you leave and where did you go?
+Why did you leave and where did you go? <br>
 How did your life change?
 Did you feel grown up?
-Were you a little scared?
+Were you a little scared? <br>

-**Historical Events**
+**Historical Events** <br>
-Which significant historical events have taken place during your lifetime?
+Which significant historical events have taken place during your lifetime? <br>
-Were there wars, natural disasters, or political changes?
+Were there wars, natural disasters, or political changes? <br>
-How did these events affect you?
+How did these events affect you? <br>

-**Hometown**
+**Hometown** <br>
-What was the name of the place where you grew up?
+What was the name of the place where you grew up? <br>
-Was it a big city or a small town?
+Was it a big city or a small town? <br>
-Were there any special activities or festivals at different times during the year?
+Were there any special activities or festivals at different times during the year? <br>
 What was your favorite spot to go to in your hometown?
-What did you do there?
+What did you do there? <br>

-**Immigration**
+**Immigration** <br>
-How old were you when you immigrated to the United States?
+How old were you when you immigrated to the United States? <br>
-Where did you come from and where and when did you arrive?
+Where did you come from and where and when did you arrive? <br>
 How did you travel?
 By boat, plane, or train?
-How long did the trip take?
+How long did the trip take? <br>
 What feelings did you have about coming to the United States?
-What was one of the biggest differences between the United States and your previous home?
+What was one of the biggest differences between the United States and your previous home? <br>
 What different cities did you live in within the US?
 What were your favorite spots to go in each city?
-What did you do there?
+What did you do there? <br>

-**Work**
+**Work** <br>
 What did your parents do for a living when you were growing up?
-Did you ever help them out?
+Did you ever help them out? <br>
-Was your family financially comfortable?
+Was your family financially comfortable? <br>
 What was your first job?
 How old were you at the time?
-How did you get your job?
+How did you get your job? <br>
-What different jobs have you had during your life?
+What different jobs have you had during your life? <br>

-**Physical Characteristics**
+**Physical Characteristics** <br>
-What physical characteristics do people in your family share?
+What physical characteristics do people in your family share? <br>
-Do they all have the same hair color or eye color?
+Do they all have the same hair color or eye color? <br>
-Whom in the family do you resemble?
+Whom in the family do you resemble? <br>

-**Previous Generations**
+**Previous Generations** <br>
-Did you know your parents, grandparents or great-grandparents?
+Did you know your parents, grandparents or great-grandparents? <br>
-What were their names?
+What were their names? <br>
-Where did they live?
+Where did they live? <br>
-What stories can you tell about them and their lives?
+What stories can you tell about them and their lives? <br>
 Which significant historical events have taken place during their lifetime?
-How did those events affect them?
+How did those events affect them? <br>

-**Religion**
+**Religion** <br>
-What part did religion play in your family?
+What part did religion play in your family? <br>
-Were you very religious?
+Were you very religious? <br>
-Did you go to religious services on a regular basis?
+Did you go to religious services on a regular basis? <br>

-**Food/Cuisine**
+**Food/Cuisine** <br>
 What were your favorite dishes growing up?
-What was your favorite thing about those dishes?
+What was your favorite thing about those dishes? <br>
-Are there any family recipes you still have, and can pass down?
+Are there any family recipes you still have, and can pass down? <br>

-**Travel**
+**Travel** <br>
-Did you and your family travel anywhere while you were young?
+Did you and your family travel anywhere while you were young? <br>
 Did you travel as an adult?
-Where did you go, and what were your favorite memories
+Where did you go, and what were your favorite memories <br>

-**Education**
+**Education** <br>
 Where did you go to school?
 What did you like most about school?
-Did you have a favorite class?
+Did you have a favorite class? <br>
 Where did your siblings go to school?
-Did they have their own favorite subjects?
+Did they have their own favorite subjects? <br>
-Did anyone in your family play a musical instrument, or have a favorite hobby (i.e. a sport or handcraft like sewing, etc.)?
+Did anyone in your family play a musical instrument, or have a favorite hobby (i.e. a sport or handcraft like sewing, etc.)? <br>

-**Family/Friend Personalities**
+**Family/Friend Personalities** <br>
-Who in your family or friends has/had the biggest personalities (serious, comedic, charismatic, etc.)?
+Who in your family or friends has/had the biggest personalities (serious, comedic, charismatic, etc.)?  <br>
-What are some of your favorite memories from these people?
+What are some of your favorite memories from these people? <br>

-**Family Pets**
+**Family Pets** <br>
 Did your family have any pets?
-If so, what pets did you have?
+If so, what pets did you have? <br>

-**Favorite Media:**
+**Favorite Media:** <br>
-As an adult, what are your favorote pieces of medie (songs, movies, etc.)?
+As an adult, what are your favorote pieces of medie (songs, movies, etc.)? <br>
-Why are they your favorite?
+Why are they your favorite? <br>

-**Marriage/Raising a Family**
+**Marriage/Raising a Family** <br>
-When did you get married?
+When did you get married? <br>
 How many children did you have?
-What do you recall about your children’s personalities?
+What do you recall about your children’s personalities? <br>

-**Entertainers of the Era:**
+**Entertainers of the Era:** <br>
 Who were the big stars in your country growing up?
 Did you like them?
-If so, what did you like about them?
+If so, what did you like about them? <br>
 Who are your favorite entertainers now (in the US and/or in your home country, if relevant)?
-What do you like about them?
+What do you like about them? <br>

-**Other Possible Topics**
+**Other Possible Topics** <br>
-Politics, Military Service, Recreation, Dating, Clothing, Family Medical History, and anything else that may be of interest to you and your family.
+Politics, Military Service, Recreation, Dating, Clothing, Family Medical History, and anything else that may be of interest to you and your family. <br>

 ### Credits: Inspiration for the interviewing tips, as well as a lot of these suggested questions were taken from genealogy.com’s tips for recording oral histories: [Get Nosy with Aunt Rosie: Example Questions for Oral Histories](https://www.genealogy.com/articles/research/70_tipsoral.html)